Serbia and Montenegro in the Eurovision Song Contest 2006: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country, the "Big Four" (France, Germany, Spain, and the United Kingdom) and the ten highest placed finishers in the are required to qualify from the semi-final in order to compete for the final; the top ten countries from the semi-final progress to the final.
 As Serbia and Montenegro finished seventh in the 2005 contest, the nation automatically qualified to compete in the final on 20 May 2006.
 However, following its withdrawal from the contest on 20 March an empty slot for automatic qualification was left in the final, which was given to as they finished eleventh in 2005.

 The semi-final and the final were broadcast in Serbia on RTS1 and RTS Sat with commentary by Duška Vučinić-Lučić.
 UJRT appointed Jovana Janković as its spokesperson to announce the Serbian votes during the final.
-During the presentation of the points, Janković pointed that the country would return to the contest the following year with a song that will be "the best"; Serbia debuted as an independent country, winning the contest with its entry "Molitva" performed by Marija Šerifović.
-Janković also hosted the Eurovision Song Contest 2008 in Belgrade alongside Željko Joksimović.
+During the presentation of the points, Janković pointed that the country would return to the contest the following year with a song that will be "the best"; Serbia debuted as an independent country, winning the contest with its entry "Molitva" performed by Marija Šerifović, and Janković would later host the Eurovision Song Contest 2008 in Belgrade alongside Željko Joksimović.